Franklin-Graham/Magento-Guide/Store level Config/Test Coupon.md

 A **coupon code** in Magento is used to offer discounts, promotions, or special deals to customers.
-This is used for placing order with out credit card in checkout page, applicable for buy now products.
+This is used for placing order with out credit card in Cart page, applicable for buy now products.
 Go to Marketing ->Cart Price Rules -> Add New Rule button
 ![[Pasted image 20250203190004.png]]
 Customer Groups: choose the required option available.